libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 ### Create event logging

-To persist error handling, you could also create gateways that use the `addEvent` GraphQL mutation to create a record of a point in the workflow in your manufacturing knowledge graph.
+To persist error handling, you can set gateways that flow to mutation tasks that use the `addEvent` operation.
+The added event may be a successful operation, an error, or both, creating a record of events emitted in the workflow that are stored in your manufacturing knowledge graph.
-This extra step both increases the observability of errors and facilitates future analysis.
+This strategy increases the observability of errors and facilitates future analysis.
 It may also be useful when combined with the debugging strategies described in the next section.

 ## Strategies to debug

 For detailed debugging,
-you can use an embedded instance of Grafana Tempo to inspect the each step of the workflow, node by node.
+you can use an embedded instance of [Grafana Tempo](https://github.com/grafana/tempo) to inspect each step of the workflow, node by node.
 To debug on the fly, you may also find it useful to use `customResponse` and intermediate message throws to print variables and output at different checkpoints.

 ### Debug from the API calls